TheDefaultGuy/osu-wiki/wiki/History_of_osu!taiko/en.md

 > Yes, Taiko Mode (and the broader concept of alternate game modes) was effectively my idea.
 As far as I can recall, Catch the Beat and Relax Mode were also my requests.
 I think Mania mode came about later since I didn't think that kind of thing made sense organically from osu maps.
 I was a big fan of the Taiko games that came out on the Nintendo DS, that was basically my exposure to "real" taiko.
 I did own a copy of Taiko Drum Master for PS2 but I think I got that from eBay relatively late.
 But the specific idea of including a "Taiko Mode" in osu was inspired by the Taiko-themed minigame in the Nodame Cantabile DS game.

 [LuigiHann](https://osu.ppy.sh/users/1079) is well known in the Taiko community because of his [Taiko skin](https://osu.ppy.sh/community/forums/topics/41319?start=610187), which was the very first popular skin for the game mode.
 Regarding that, [LuigiHann](https://osu.ppy.sh/users/1079) said:

 >I actually made the [Taiko skin](https://osu.ppy.sh/community/forums/topics/41319?start=610187) before the mode was a real thing.
-I think I must have made the taiko skin after suggesting taiko mode, since the taiko mode posts are super early, but as far as I recall I made the skin before the mode became a real thing. at any rate I intended it as a novelty skin for standard mode, and didn't exactly have taiko mode in mind when I was making it
+I think I must have made the taiko skin after suggesting taiko mode, since the taiko mode posts are super early, but as far as I recall I made the skin before the mode became a real thing. at any rate I intended it as a novelty skin for standard mode, and didn't exactly have taiko mode in mind when I was making it.
 I thought it was neat and interesting that the taiko community adapted it into such an authentic skin for taiko mode.

 ## 2008-2011: Age of Growth